-If you’re wanting more light, try swapping these warm light/dimmable light bulbs in any of your regular table lamps.
-That way instead of scrolling your phone (which can wake you up), you can read or do a crossword puzzle.
+You could also include some warm light/dimmable light bulbs for regular table lamps.
+That way instead of scrolling her phone (which can make getting back to sleep difficult), she can read or do a crossword puzzle, instead.

-And if you really want to watch a show while you’re taking care of baby?
-Grab a pair of blue light filtering glasses so you aren’t as affected by the light.
+And if she really wants to watch a show while nursing baby?
+Grab her a pair of blue light filtering glasses so she isn’t as affected by the light.